PDAL/PDAL/doc/workshop/exercises/info/metadata.rst

    :ref:`writers <writers>` can also produce metadata entries.

-4. Spatial reference system or coordinate system information is a kind of special metadata, and is treated as something primary to a :ref:`Stage <stage_index>` in PDAL.
+4. Spatial reference system or coordinate system information is a kind of special metadata.
+Spatial references are come directly from source data or are provided via options in PDAL.